glauberramos/glauberramos.com/_posts/posts/2013-11-15-bill-buxton.markdown

 I cant do critic on a single thing/piece

-fwhat is true in sketching is equally true in usability testing
+what is true in sketching is equally true in usability testing

-a cant do usability testing on a single product, single thing.
+cant do usability testing on a single product, single thing.

-if you expose users to only one design, no rejections give 3 different things, them you get honest opinions

-people like to please
+if you expose users to only one design, no rejections give 3 different things, them you get honest opinions people like to please, they don't want critique your design

 too high subjective ratings

 minimal creative input from users

-dman it's hard, do 3 prototyes, three sketches, and test with users
+dammit it's hard, do 3 prototyes, three sketches, and test with users

-design right cs right design, you need both
+design right and right design, you need both

 the long nose of innovation - 20 years